drscream/bamboozled-ruby-plugin/README.md

 2. Edit your the .rspec file in the base of your project and replace the contents with.

         --format RspecJunitFormatter
-        --out rspec.xml
+        --out test-reports/rspec.xml

-3. Add a JUnit test task to your Job and configure it to look for rspec.xml which contains the test results.
+3. Add a JUnit Parser task to the `Final tasks` section of your Job with `**/test-reports/*.xml` in the `Specify custom results directories` field.

 ### Cucumber
-Edit the `config/cucumber.yml` and change the `std_opts` to include the `junit` formatter as well as specifiy the output directory.
+1. Edit the `config/cucumber.yml` and change the `std_opts` to include the `junit` formatter as well as specifiy the output directory.
 For example:

 	std_opts = "-r features/support/ -r features/step_definitions --quiet -f pretty -f junit -o test-reports --strict --tags ~@wip --tags ~@todo"

+2. Add a JUnit Parser task to the `Final tasks` section of your Job with `**/test-reports/*.xml` in the `Specify custom results directories` field (if not already done for rspec above).

 ## Other stuff